richardjharris/yomikun-database/doc/future_ideas.md

 Wikipedia EN/WikiData contribute only ~20k names each compared to Wikipedia JA's 202k.
 The epwings even fewer.

+*Important:* romaji searching in the app will be broken as we now include apostrophes in words like 菅野 ("kan'no").
+The client database may not be expecting that.

 ## old db handling

 Report + compare() use different old DBs